ismamz/next-transition-router/README.md

 }
 ```

-> 🧐 It should be a client component because you have to pass DOM functions as props to the `PageTransitions` provider.
+> 🧐 It should be a client component because you have to pass DOM functions as props to the provider.

-After that, you should import that component in the layout component (probably the root layout: `app/layout.tsx`).
+After that, you should import that component in the layout component (e.g.: `app/layout.tsx`).

 ### Programmatic navigation